CarudiBu/SubUI-browser/README.md

-# SubUI-example
+# SubUI-browser
 Proof of concept of custom widgets and apps running on the Z Flip3 cover screen.
 Adds a widget to Z Flip3 cover screen that lets you launch a web browser-like app on the cover.
+Play music with Spotify, browse Reddit, watch YouTube.

+No onscreen keyboard (yet)

 No root required!
 Note - you CANNOT have Samsung Health installed at the same time as this app.